openshift/enhancements/enhancements/machine-config/ignition-spec-dual-support.md

 Ignition config machineconfigs will not be allowed to update to the new version.

  - RHCOS bootimages switches to only accept Ignition spec 3 configs
- - The Openshift installer is updated to generate spec 3 configs
+ - The OpenShift installer is updated to generate spec 3 configs
  - Remaining MC* components generate spec 3 only
  - MCO enforces that all configs are spec 3 before allowing the CVO to start the update